austinw1995/magnific-llm-evals/README.md

         params={
             "model": "gemini-2.0-flash"
         },
-        system_prompt="""You are a hungry customer who wants to order food.
-Your tone is casual and excited.
-IMPORTANT: Use the tool end_call() only when you are satisfied with your order and all your questions are answered.
+        system_prompt="""You are a hungry customer who wants to order food...IMPORTANT: Use the tool end_call() only when you are satisfied with your order and all your questions are answered.
 """,
         end_call_enabled=True
     )